vetsinen/olx-watcher/readme.txt

 for regular launch you need to start from application directory:
     docker-compose up

+for correct email service work you need to setup in correct way system utility /usr/sbin/sendmail

 after containers runned application is availeble on aaddress http://localhost:8080

 if you edit settings in .env file, you also need to change constants in src/config.php